brad-cannell/codebookr/README.md

 have labels?](#already-labeled%7D)), the first step in creating your codebook will be to add column attributes to your data.
-The `cb_add_col_attributes()` function is a convenience function that allows you to add arbitrary attributes to columns (e.g., description, source, column type).
+The `cb_add_col_attributes()` function is a convenience function that allows you to add arbitrary attributes to the columns of the data frame.
 These attributes can later be accessed to fill in the column attributes table of the codebook document.
-Column attributes *can* serve a similar function to variable labels in SAS or Stata;
-however, you can assign many different attributes to a column and they can contain any kind of information you want.
+Column attributes *can* serve a similar function to variable labels in SAS or Stata; however, you can assign many different attributes to a column and they can contain any kind of information you want.

 The arguments to `cb_add_col_attributes()` are: